mautic/developer-documentation-new/docs/components/integrations/getting_started.rst

 Basics
 ------
 Each Integration provides its unique name as registered with Mautic, icon, and display name.
-When an Integration is registered, the Integration helper classes will manage the `\Mautic\PluginBundle\Entity\Integration` object through `\Mautic\IntegrationsBundle\Integration\Interfaces\IntegrationInterface`.
-It handles decryption and encryption of the integration's API keys so the implementing code never has to.
+When registering an Integration, the Integration helper classes manages the ``\Mautic\PluginBundle\Entity\Integration`` object through ``\Mautic\IntegrationsBundle\Integration\Interfaces\IntegrationInterface``.
+It handles decryption and encryption of the Integration's API keys so the implementing code never has to.

 .. vale off